beyarkay/masters-thesis/src/05_results.md

         \end{subfigure} \\
         \hline
     \end{tabular}
-    \caption{Video frames showing gesture number 16 being performed, in which both hands are oriented at $45^\circ$ and the right hand's index finger flexes.}
+    \caption{Video frames showing gesture 16 being performed, in which both hands are oriented at $45^\circ$ and the right hand's index finger flexes.}
     \label{tab:05_gesture0016}
 \end{table}
 <!-- prettier-ignore-end -->

 _Ergo_ can recognise 50 gesture classes and one non-gesture class.
-The non-gesture class is used to represent the empty durations in-between gestures during which the user's hands may be still, the transitioning period which occurs after one gesture ends and another begins.
-The 50 gesture classes are numbered from 0 to 49, and the software powering _Ergo_ takes care of converting a predicted gesture class into a keystroke via a user-configurable gesture-to-keystroke mapping.
-The non-gesture class is numbered as gesture 50.
+The non-gesture class is used to represent the empty durations in-between gestures during which the user's hands may be still: the transitioning period from the end of one gesture to the start of the next.
+The 50 gesture classes are numbered from 0 to 49.
+The non-gesture class is numbered as class 50 The software powering _Ergo_ takes care of converting a class prediction in the range $[0, \ldots 50]$ into a keystroke (any UTF8 character) via a user-configurable gesture-to-keystroke mapping.

 The motion for each gesture is defined as the Cartesian product of a finger motion and a hand orientation.
-There are 10 finger motions, one for each finger flexing towards the palm of the user's hand.
-There are five orientations, which define the angle both hands make with the horizon: $0^\circ, 45^\circ, 90^\circ, 135^\circ, 180^\circ$.
-The way in which these 10 fingers and 5 gestures combine to make 50 gestures is described in Table
+There are 10 finger motions: each motion defines one finger flexing towards the palm of the user's hand.
+There are five
+orientations: each defines the angle both hands make with the horizon, and are
+$0^\circ, 45^\circ, 90^\circ, 135^\circ, 180^\circ$.
+The way in which these 10
+fingers and 5 gestures combine to make 50 gestures is described in Table
 \ref{tab:05_gestures}.

 <!-- prettier-ignore-start -->